Year 9 Options

 There are some courses that all of you have to follow and can’t opt out of doing.
 These are English Language, English Literature, Maths, Combined Science (unless separate science is chosen as an option), PE and Individual Development (ID).
 The groupings for these courses will be based on your progress and predicted grades at the end of Year 9 in the core subjects.
 These will be based on internal test results as well as teacher assessments.
 After that, there is a range of subject choice to fill the remaining hours of school time, but there are a few limitations as well.

-We continue to offer a wide range of subjects to compliment the EBacc core; including Art, Business, Health & Social Care, Computer Science, Drama, Food & Nutrition, ICT, Music, PE and Sport, Product Design / Textiles, Engineering, RE, Separate Sciences, Film Studies and our Skills Centre courses.
+We continue to offer a wide range of subjects to compliment the EBacc core; including Art, Business, Health & Social Care, Computer Science, Drama, Food & Nutrition, ICT, Music, PE and Sport, Product Design / Textiles, RE, Separate Sciences, and Construction.

 A key point to consider for all students will be progression on to post-16 education or training.
 To give you a head start in finding places for the next stage of your educational career, getting GCSE passes at Grade 4 or above in English and Maths will be an important goal.